Small Talk in English

 What did you do? – Past Simple Ice breaker

-Five Ways – Can you think of 5 ways to say:
+Five Ways – Can you think of 2 other ways to say:

 1.)
 It is nice to make your acquaintance.